Rosella Bjornson: Honours

-On May 25, 1972, she was awarded the 89th Gold Seal Proficiency from the Royal Canadian Flying Clubs Association.
+On May 25, 1972, Bjornson was awarded the 89th Gold Seal Proficiency from the Royal Canadian Flying Clubs Association.

 In 1988, Bjornson was inducted into the International Forest of Friendship.

 In 1997, Bjornson was inducted into the Canadian Aviation Hall of Fame.

-In 2004, she was inducted into the Women in Aviation International Pioneer Hall of Fame.
+In 2004, Bjornson was inducted into the Women in Aviation International Pioneer Hall of Fame.

 In 2014, Bjornson was honoured with a commemorative postage stamp.

-In 2017 Capt Bjornson was awarded a Masters Commendation by The Honourable Company of Air Pilots for her contributions to equality for women in the airlines in Canada.
+In 2017, Bjornson was awarded a Masters Commendation by The Honourable Company of Air Pilots for her contributions to equality for women in the airlines in Canada.

-In 2018, she was appointed to the Alberta Order of Excellence.
+In 2018, Bjornson was appointed to the Alberta Order of Excellence.